-FETAL HEART VR
+FETAL HEART VR version 2 is coming soon

 Coming across a fetus affected by Congenital Heart Disease while performing a routine prenatal sonography may become stressful to examiners.
 They can easily panic or make a mistake which could have serious consequences.
 Therefore, simulating such situations is essential for both less experienced as well as presenting a high level of expertise physicians.
 The latter can test their reaction time that it takes to diagnose the problem.